1. Look in the proverbial mirror and make a list

 Get your IT staff involved too.
 If you’re going to keep accounting data storage and security in-house, your servers will have to be up to the task

 The most obvious, and critical, consultation is with your accountant or CPA firm.
-They are not only experienced with many of the platforms you’re looking into, they are also deeply familiar with your business.
+They are not only experienced with many of the platforms you’re looking into, but they are also deeply familiar with your business.

 Ultimately you’ll want a program your accountant is comfortable using.
 Why make the professional who’s trying to keep you out of IRS hell miserable?
 Make sure they endorse your choice.
-If this isn’t an aphorism, it should be: if you’re accountant isn’t happy, you’re not happy.
+If this isn’t an aphorism, it should be: if your accountant isn’t happy, you’re not happy.

 A side-note: you may want to give your accountant year-round access to your software so they can head off any tax-angina.
 If so, online or cloud-ready capabilities are something you’ll want to put on your software wish list.